 Damnoen Saduak Floating Market: The Biggest Floating Market in Bangkok

-Considered as one of the main tourist attractions in Thailand is the floating markets.
+Considered as one of the main tourist attractions in Thailand is the floating market.
 The bread and butter of this country comes from its main source which is the river.
 That being said, don’t be surprised if you can find many where you can hop on to the very colorful boats and glide through the waterway.
-Experience the traditional way of shopping in Thailand in the largest floating market found in the downtown of Bangkok.
+Experience the traditional way of shopping in Thailand through the largest floating market found in downtown of Bangkok.